 Question Answer

 Workgroup/Domain Name? [country]

-Use password encryptions?
+Use password encryption?
 Yes

 Modify smb.conf to use WINS settings from DHCP?
 No

 How do you want to run Samba? daemons

 Create samba password database?
-No
+Yes

 After the installation, you should be able to do a first test (samba is automatically started from the system).
-This example assumes that your machine is called bruxelles:
+This example assumes that your machine is called berne:

-smbclient -L bruxelles
+smbclient -L berne

-This will ask for a password, simply type return, and you will see a list of all shares that are defined, as well as some other servers on which exist on your LAN $^{1}$ .
+This will ask for a password, simply type return, and you will see a list of all shares that are defined, as well as some other servers1